 Morning Mentoring℠ Celebrates 250th Milestone

-Morning Mentoring℠, a long-standing program of HCDC’s Business Center, celebrated its 250th session on September 30th.
+Morning Mentoring℠, a long-standing incubation program celebrated its 250th session on September 30th.
 Morning Mentoring evolved from a program known as Sounding Board back in 2004.
-Jim Cunningham, a lifelong mentor, and friend of HCDC had the vision to make the program more personal and wanted to leverage the Queen City Angels in order to do more good things for our entrepreneur community.
+Jim Cunningham, a lifelong mentor, and a friend had the vision to make the program more personal and wanted to leverage the Queen City Angels in order to do more good things for our entrepreneurial community.
 From his vision, Sounding Board became Morning Mentoring, a more hands-on experience with connectivity to QCA members.
-Scott Jacobs, Jim’s eventual successor as Executive Director of QCA said, “Morning Mentoring provided me with my first exposure to both QCA and HCDC long before I became its Executive Director.”
+Scott Jacobs, Jim’s eventual successor as Executive Director of QCA said, “Morning Mentoring provided me with my first exposure to QCA long before I became its Executive Director.”

 This unique program allows entrepreneurs to pitch their ideas and concepts in a low-pressure environment.
 This program continues to work in partnership with Queen City Angels, allowing entrepreneurs access to many QCA members.
 “I was really impressed with how many individual QCA members were there to lend their support and expertise,” said Alec Cheung, Joot Co-Founder, and past Morning Mentoring participant.